Ale-JRD/Alblogtrad/content/post/Trad-3/index.md

 Although unfortunately they were not visible from Yuu’s position, her perfectly shaped breasts were also swaying and jiggling.

-*Smack, smack, smack* The sound of him pounding her buttocks echoes through the room, and Sera’s coquettish voice grew higher in tone.
+_Smack, smack, smack_ The sound of him pounding her buttocks echoes through the room, and Sera’s coquettish voice grew higher in tone.

 「Ahh… Ahee… I, I, I’m cumming… from havinggg, my inside drilled, by Yuu’s dick… Nghh, ahh, I’m going to… cum already… C, cummingggg!!!!」

-●○●○●○●○●
+---

 「I think I went a little too rough earlier.
 I’m sorry, big sis Sera.」